Historic southern mansions that still stand today, reflecting power, politics & the past

 Edemar Mansion – Wheeling, West Virginia

-Built in the early 1900s, the Edemar Mansion, later the Stifel Fine Arts Center, is a 2-1/2 story Classical Revival style historical home.
+Built in the early 1900s, the Edemar Mansion was later converted into the Stifel Fine Arts Center.
+Its Classical Revival design reflects early 20th-century trends in residential architecture.

 Location: 1330 National Rd, Wheeling, WV 26003